MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

 [*LocalScriptFile*] [*QueryString*]

 * *LocalScriptFile* is the name of a script file on your local machine, which must have the extension `.kql`.
 If such a file exists, Kusto.Explorer automatically loads this file when it starts up.
 * *QueryString* is a string that uses HTTP query string formatting.
-This method provides additional properties, as described in the table below.
+This method provides more properties, as described in the following table.

+:::moniker range="azure-data-explorer"
 For example, to start Kusto.Explorer with a script file called `c:\temp\script.kql` and configured to communicate with cluster `help`, database `Samples`, use the following command: